 Frequently Asked Questions

-Most vegetable seeds can be started indoors, but some are better off being sown directly into the garden.
-Some plants, such as root vegetables, do not transplant well and should be started outdoors.
-Tomatoes and peppers, on the other hand, do transplant well and are typically started indoors.
+A lot of seeds can be started indoors, but some are better off being sown directly into the garden.
+Some crops, such as root vegetables, do not transplant well and should be started outdoors.
+Tomatoes and peppers, on the other hand, can tolerate being transplanted and are typically started indoors.
 Consult our table, below, to see where other crops are commonly started.

 Whether you start seeds indoors or outdoors also depends on the length of your growing season, as well as your climate.
 In cool regions with shorter growing seasons, most seeds should be started indoors, as they need to get a head start on the growing season and should be protected from potentially-freezing spring temperatures.
 In warm regions with longer growing seasons, more seeds can be started outdoors, as they don't need as much of a head start on the season and are not in danger of being killed by a spring frost.